google-marketing-solutions/customer-match-upload-script/README.md

 token*, you must add them to the script config file.
 In order to do so, edit the file `googleads_config.yaml` and enter the appropriate values.
 You'll also need the Google Ads *Customer ID*, which you can find in Google Ads UI.

+### Input preparation

+Your audience file should be named `audience.csv` and must be in CSV format.
+You must specify the fields to upload in the header row.
+The available fields are:

+-   Email
+-   Phone
+-   MobileId
+-   UserId
+-   FirstName
+-   LastName
+-   CountryCode
+-   ZipCode
+-   List

+You can use plain text values and the script will hash them before uploading, or you can hash them yourself (the desired behaviour is controlled with the `IS_DATA_ENCRYPTED` variable in the script).

 ### Running the script